Where am I?

 Yet Harris was keenly aware of the importance of higher education and had her sights set on a bachelor’s degree.
 Her children were a driving factor.
 "How could I preach the importance of education when I hadn’t done it myself?
 I wanted to be their role model," she admitted.
 The impending merger between May and Federated Department Stores gave her the final push.

-“Once I decide to do something, I do it one hundred percent,” said Harris.
-So in the fall of 2005, she enrolled with Fontbonne OPTIONS to pursue her bachelor’s of business administration.
+"Once I decide to do something, I do it one hundred percent," said Harris.
+So in the fall of 2005, she enrolled at Fontbonne to pursue her bachelor's of business administration (currently bachelor of science in business administration).

 A year into her studies, she interviewed with Maritz and got the job, but candidly admits, "They took a big leap of faith hiring me without my degree.
 If I hadn’t been pursuing my bachelor's, I can’t imagine things working out the way they did."